Release Date: November 26, 2018

 Exhibition Features Over 80 Hanukkah Lamps from the Jewish Museum

 The Jewish Museum’s collection of Hanukkah lamps is the largest in the world at nearly 1,050 pieces, and was amassed over the 114 years of the Museum’s existence.
 The Hanukkah lamps on view reflect a wide variety of stylistic influences and decorative techniques.
-The new exhibition is on view through February 9, 2020.
+The exhibition is on view through January 2022.

 The holiday of Hanukkah celebrates a successful revolt for religious freedom in ancient Israel.
 Through the centuries the importance of Hanukkah has grown and with it the centrality of the lamp.
 The material that lamps should be made of has also been prescribed by rabbinical authorities, in order to fulfill the commandment in as beautiful a way as one could afford, using the most precious materials possible, ranging from gold and silver to acorn shells.
 There were no restrictions on the manner of decoration.
 This has allowed artists, designers, and craftsmen great artistic freedom, often producing fantastical designs and shapes.